froazin/devcontainers/features/src/sdk/NOTES.md

 source "$(sdkmod <package name>)" 2> /dev/null || exit 1
 ```

-You can also use the `sdkmod` to list all available modules:
+You can also use the `sdkmod` command to list all available modules:

 ```bash
 $ sdkmod --list